 - Overflowing Reservoir

-The radiator cap does several things.
-It
+So, The radiator cap does several things.

-- seals the system against the outside world (main seal function)
+- Seals the system against the outside world (main seal function)

-- allows excess pressure and coolant expansion to vent to the expansion reservoir (pressure seal function)
+- Allows excess pressure and coolant expansion to vent to the expansion reservoir (pressure seal function)

-- allows coolant to return to the radiator when the engine cools down (return seal function)
+- Allows coolant to return to the radiator when the engine cools down (return seal function)

-As you can see from the above section, the radiator cap has three seals, any of which may fail independently of the others:
+As you can see from the above section; the radiator cap has three seals; any of which may fail independently of the others:

 - The main seal is the one that seals the cap against the top of the filler neck.
 Just a rubber gasket that operates just like one on the lid of a pickle jar.
 Simple and reliable.

-Moreover, a neglected cooling system can load up the cap with crud and corrosion, preventing proper coolant flow in and out through it.
+Moreover, a neglected cooling system can load up the cap with crud and corrosion; preventing proper coolant flow in and out through it.
 Peel the seals back with your fingernail to check for goop.
-If you find any, a blast with a garden hose and probing with a toothpick should clear most of it out.
+So, If you find any; a blast with a garden hose and probing with a toothpick should clear most of it out.